March 2021 - Capital City College

 He said: “I looked at several courses and although there was a college on my doorstep, CONEL won my heart from the beginning.
 The college arranged for me to sit the required entry tests around my work hours and from that point on I’ve never looked back.

 “The teaching was first class.
 The tutors would open up the class to debate, which was so important for our learning.
-It enabled me to embed the knowledge so deep and meant I already knew a lot of the things when I started university.”
+It enabled me to embed the knowledge so deeply and meant I already knew a lot of the things when I started university.”

 Karl is expected to graduate in 2023 and hopes to work in software engineering and development and later become a consultant on cybersecurity.